-As we’ve mentioned, creating templates is very important for risk mitigation as it collects valuable universal data, which helps eliminate all major mistakes.
+An easy way to create templates is very important for risk mitigation.
+Templates simplify data collection, which helps eliminate major mistakes.

-The highly-functional contract life cycle management systems must streamline the negotiation and review process.
-When it comes to the system’s features, it should offer extensive tracking and sharing capabilities, automated communication and collaboration features like comments and chatting, as well as the ability to share documents within and outside the system.
+Highly-functional contract lifecycle management systems must streamline the negotiation and review process.
+When it comes to a system’s features, it should offer extensive tracking and sharing capabilities, automated communication and collaboration features like comments and chats, and the ability to share documents inside and outside the system.

-Once your documents are stored in one cloud database, make sure you can find the documents you need easily.
-You should also consider systems that offer document scanning and indexing, besides the basic search by the document’s name.
+Once documents are stored in a single cloud database, you need to make sure you can quickly and easily find them.
+Systems that offer document scanning and indexing, in addition to basic file name searches, are especially helpful.

 Analytics and reporting